|Overview • Detailed Itinerary • FAQ's • Testimonials • Dates & Prices|

 Day 6: Hike to Laguna Torre

 In the morning, we hike to a viewpoint where we can see the magnificent Cerro Torre and Fitz Roy Peak.
-For those keen to walk further, a spectacular hike takes us to Laguna Torre for a panoramic view of the lake, glaciers and the principle peaks of the southern Fitz Roy Range.
+For those keen to walk further, a spectacular hike takes us to Laguna de los Tres for a panoramic view of the lake, glaciers and the principle peaks of the southern Fitz Roy Range.

 Day 7: Eco Camp, Las Colonias Peninsula

-Driving from EL Chalten in the Los Glaciares National Park, we travel South through the steppe to reach the Andean patagonian forest and mountain scenery filled with glaciers and lakes.
-En route to our Eco Camp, we will enjoy a short hike where we shall enjoy our picnic lunch and the wonderful views.
+Driving from El Chalten in the Los Glaciares National Park, we travel south through the steppe to reach the Andean Patagonian forest and mountain scenery, filled with glaciers and lakes.
+Enroute to our Eco Camp, we will enjoy a short hike where we shall have our picnic lunch and take in the wonderful views.

 Day 8: Eco Camp

 The Eco Camp is located in front of Perito Moreno Glacier, in Peninsula de las Colonias.
 After breakfast, we start a full day of trekking to explore this peninsula, located between Roca Lake and the Rico branch of Lago Argentino Lake.
 The peninsula is named in honor of the first inhabitants of the area.